 Almost solely applied to cases involving defective products, strict liability places an extraordinarily-high standard of responsibility onto consumer product manufacturers.
 Under strict liability, plaintiffs have no obligation to prove that a manufacturer was negligent, reckless or careless in designing, manufacturing or marketing a product.
 All that must be shown is that the product was, in fact, defective, creating an unreasonable risk of harm to consumers when used as intended.

-Alongside their claims under strict liability, the couple also argued that Tristar had acted negligently, failing to take the steps necessary to ensure that its Power Pressure Cooker XL would not explode.
+Alongside their strict liability claims, the couple also argued that Tristar had acted negligently, failing to take the steps necessary to ensure that its appliance would not blow up during operation.

 Court records suggest that most of these requests were ultimately granted, but the documents produced are kept under confidential seal.